ALPHA-g-Experiment/alpha-g/analysis/src/bin/alpha-g-wire-noise-statistics/README.md

-# `alpha-g-wire-baseline-calibration`
+# `alpha-g-wire-noise-statistics`

-Generate a calibration file with the baseline of all anode wire channels.
-Run the `alpha-g-wire-baseline-calibration --help` command to make sure you have installed the `alpha-g-analysis` package and print help information.
+Statistical analysis of the anode wire signals during a noise run.
+Generate (among other things) a calibration file with the baseline of all wire channels.
+Run the `alpha-g-wire-noise-statistics --help` command to make sure you have installed the `alpha-g-analysis` package and print help information.

 ## Requirements